 “Some healthcare services are being compromised in order to meet the demands of caring for COVID-19 patients.” – CDC

 Conversational AI in the Age of COVID

 Healthcare agencies and public health organizations are seeing a drastic uptick in the number of calls to their contact centers.
-One provider reported a 1600% increase in general calls from all 50 states regarding the coronavirus.
+In some instances, overall call volume has jumped over 600% from normal levels.

 Not surprisingly, more and more healthcare providers are turning to conversational AI technology to handle the increase in call volume.
 From answering symptom-related questions or how to care for potentially infected family members, virtual health agents are helping to deflect calls from inundated contact centers by enabling patient self-service.

 By leveraging virtual health agents as the first line of defense, common patient queries can be resolved at mass scale, without the need for human intervention.
 More importantly, patients have quick access to information and self-service options whenever they need it.

 What Virtual Health Agents Can Do for Healthcare